Are You Taking ‘Workations’ or ‘Worlidays’?

 Posted on 10th August 2017 in Advisory

 Written by Freya Hughes

 Advisory services are all about strategising for success.
 You need to take a step back sometimes and really consider what it is your clients would benefit from.
 It’s great to get the whole team involved with your advisory offerings, but when you’re promoting your new way of working and figuring out how to help each individual client, you need to fresh head.
 There’s no way you’ll do your clients justice if you and your team are living for the weekends and dreaming of a vacation, so read on to find out why you need to be enforcing downtime.

 And it’s even worse for American workers, who are entitled to next to nothing.
 There is no statutory minimum paid vacation or paid public holidays.
 It is left to the employers to offer paid vacation.
-So we can see why burnout can be such an issue in accountancy.
-A detrimental effect of this for your firm is the churn of employees.
-You may find your staff are churning out after a year of service, which will be expensive to replace.
-But not only that, if you’re working your team to the bone, you risk being considered to be not empathetic, which may reduce people’s desire to work with or for you.
+So we can see why burnout can be such an issue in accountancy, and it’ll lead to you losing staff.

 The three main symptoms of burnout include: exhaustion, cynicalness, and feelings of inadequacy.
 If you think you or any of your team are exhibiting symptoms, start a conversation and see if they’re struggling.
 It’s not weak to admit that your workload is too high, it’s sensible.